junxit/us-congress-bills-112/bill.md

 ---
 legis-num: S. 1302
-congress: 112th CONGRESS
+congress: One Hundred Twelfth Congress of the United States of America
-session: 1st Session
+session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 1302